cpplain/web-crawler/README.md

 ## Boot.dev

-[Boot.dev](https://boot.dev) is a great resource for learning backend development.
-Please check out their courses if interested in a new career or wanting to level up your skills.
+The Web Crawler is a learning exercise I created while working through [Boot.dev](https://boot.dev) coursework.
+Boot.dev is a great resource for learning backend development.
+Please check out their courses if you're interested in learning to build similar projects.